STANDING ORDERS OF THE DOWNHILL ONLY CLUB

 Gold badge Members who have rendered outstanding services to the Club.

-Bronze Racing Arrow Regional racing squads and British junior team.
+Bronze Racing Arrow Members who are members of regional racing squads or the British junior team.

-Silver Racing Arrow Regional racing squad A teams members.
+Silver Racing Arrow Members who are members of regional racing squad A teams.

-Gold Racing Arrow Members who are in the British or other national teams (or development squads) or in the teams of national bodies such as the armed forces.
+Gold Racing Arrow Members who are members of the British or other national teams (or development squads) or of the teams of national bodies such as the armed forces.

 The Committee shall liaise with the DHOracing Manager if awarding a badge for which a member of the DHOracing programme would be eligible.
 Arrows shall be awarded on the recommendation of the Chairman of the DHOracing Committee and confirmed by the Committee

 Subject to the rules laid down by the Alpine sub-committee, Members may enter all club competitions as soon as their application for membership has been accepted and the fee paid.
 Regardless of such rules, no Member shall be awarded a Club cup or prize in a winter season unless, on the 1st December immediately preceding the start of that season, he was a life or honorary member or had paid (or had had paid for him) in full his subscription due on 1st September that year.

 The categories of Membership as established by Article 2 of the Club’s Articles of Association are defined as follows.
 Unless otherwise stated, a category of membership carries with it all of the benefits of membership:-